GSTT-CSC/gstt-csc.github.io/_pages/getinvolved.md

 If what we do sounds exciting, get involved and work with us!
 There are several ways to do so:

 ### Temporarily
-There are several options available as part of the NHS Scientist Training Programme (STP), which allows trainees to allocate part of the programme time to working with us.
-We've summarised the options and the different timeframes below but for more information, please refer to our dedicated [STP page](../stp.html).
+Interested applicants can either apply to join as a [Clinical Fellow](../fellowships.html) or through any one of the several options available as part of the National School of Healthcare Science (NSHCS) Scientist Training Programme (STP).
+The NSHCS STP allows trainees to allocate part of the programme time to working with us and we've summarised the options and the different timeframes below.

+For the most up-to-date information, however, we recommend applicants refer to the [NSHCS STP page](https://www.nshcs.hee.nhs.uk/programmes/stp/) and our dedicated [STP page](../stp.html).

 {% include progress-stp.html %}

-Alternatively, you can apply to join as a Clinical Fellow.

 ### Permanently
 For open positions within our team and the wider organisation, please refer to the NHS jobs site [here](https://www.jobs.nhs.uk/).
 For internal applicants, please also refer to GSTT's GTi page [here](https://www.guysandstthomas.nhs.uk/current-vacancies?_ts=1#!) whilst connected to the Trust VPN.

 ### Projects
-This could be:
+We also welcome interested applicants to work with us on:
 - An existing or proposed new project that aims to resolve a clinical need
 - An existing or proposed new project requiring or expected to require evaluation
 - A new medical device to be built under our Quality Management System (QMS)